bmeg/iceberg-schema-tools/docs/link-data-object.md

 Notes for association use case:
 * No naming constraints apply, the schema author can name `rel` values as they see fit to populate a the `backref` of properties in the target vertex.
 Useful for graphql or code generation use cases

+The targetHints fields that apply to the association use case are:
 * the `rel` field is used to describe the `backref` of property in the target vertex.
 * the `title` field of the schema is used to describe the `label` of edge between two nodes.
+* the `association` indicates that the link is part of an association relationship.
+Links without this field are "standard" links, that is, they are derived from properties within the vertex

 ```yaml